Pratt Institute: Clubs and student organizations

-As of October 2022, Pratt is home to 122 clubs with a wide range in focuses.
-Some of these clubs include the Pratt Photo League, the Latinx Student Alliance, the Pratt Institute Botanical Society, and the Students for Socialist Revolution.
-Clubs at Pratt don't just hold meetings, but also host on campus events and arrange exhibitions of club members' work.
+As of October 2022, Pratt is home to 122 clubs with a wide range of focuses.
+Some of these clubs include the Pratt Photo League, the Latinx Student Alliance, the Pratt Institute Botanical Society, Aura Dance Crew, and the Students for Socialist Revolution.
+Clubs at Pratt don't just hold meetings, but also host on-campus events and arrange exhibitions of club members' work.

-Pratt Cats

-Pratt institute is known for the campus' "Pratt Cats" which roam freely on campus, and inspired the schools' mascot, Charlie.
-The cats each have their own names and personalities, including but not limited to: Charlie, L'il Mama, Mustachio, Shadow, Thomas, Earl, and Benji.
-The cats have heated homes on campus, and are fed by staff and students.

 Student media

 Pratt has several student media groups including a Film Club.